royvagyashree/Celebal_Summer_Internship_FinalProject/README.md

 Technologies Used

-Python
+Python,
-Streamlit – for the web interface
+Streamlit – for the web interface,
 Pandas, NumPy – for data processing
-Scikit-learn – for the machine learning model
+Scikit-learn – for the machine learning model,
 Joblib – for loading the saved model